voxel51/fiftyone/docs/source/user_guide/groups.rst

     Like ungrouped datasets, any fields in a grouped dataset's schema that have not been explicitly set on a |Sample| in the dataset will be `None`.

-Like ungrouped datasets, you can use methods like :meth:`clone_sample_field() <fiftyone.core.dataset.Dataset.clone_sample_field>`, :meth:`rename_sample_field() <fiftyone.core.dataset.Dataset.rename_sample_field>`,
+You can use methods like
+:meth:`clone_sample_field() <fiftyone.core.dataset.Dataset.clone_sample_field>`,
+:meth:`rename_sample_field() <fiftyone.core.dataset.Dataset.rename_sample_field>`,
 :meth:`delete_sample_field() <fiftyone.core.dataset.Dataset.delete_sample_field>`,